QuentinRo/CLD1-STACK-WEB/Nginx.md

 * `/var/log/nginx/access.log`: Every request to the Nginx server will be logged in this file, unless you configure the configuration file of Nginx.
 * `/var/log/nginx/error.log`: Any Nginx error will be recorded in this log file.

-If you can access your server through a browser, the installion was successful.

 ### Disable the default server
 We want to deny the acces of the server if you type the ip on your navigator.